 INTRODUCTION

-The operational requirements for a worldwide radionavigation system and augmentation system should be general in nature and capable of being met by a number of systems.
+The operational requirements for a worldwide radionavigation system, augmentation system and backup system should be general in nature and capable of being met by a number of systems.
 All systems should be capable of being used by an unlimited number of ships.

-The requirements may be met by individual radionavigation systems or by a combination of such systems, including the combination of standalone global or regional navigation satellite systems and augmentation systems.
+The requirements may be met by individual radionavigation systems or by a combination of such systems, including the combination of standalone global or regional navigation satellite systems and augmentation systems, and backup system when GNSS interference is observed.

-For the purpose of these requirements, the term radionavigation system refers to a standalone radionavigation system or a combination of a radionavigation system and an augmentation system.
+For the purpose of these requirements, the term radionavigation system refers to a standalone radionavigation system, a combination of a radionavigation system and an augmentation system or a backup system.

 The radionavigation system is considered to be available when it provides the required integrity for the given accuracy level.